 • Maintain close co-operation between IA and the Society’s Compliance and Risk Functions, including the exchange of relevant information.
 Regular meetings will be held to discuss risks, identify potential areas of reliance and to develop effective working relationships;

 • Maintain an appropriate level of professional audit staff with sufficient knowledge, skills, qualifications and experience to meet the requirements of this Charter;

 • Evaluate and assess emerging risks and their potential impact on the Society’s operations.
 IA may instigate additional work to address new and emerging risks during the year.
 The impact of carrying out these reviews on the annual plan will be assessed and reported to the next Board Audit Committee meeting;

 • Report to the Board Audit Committee and relevant executive committees summarising the results of audit activities;

 • Remain up to date with an understanding of Society, industry and regulatory developments in order to ensure that a high quality service can be provided by sufficiently competent staff; and

 The following characterise IA’s rights and authority:

-• The Chief Internal Auditor reports directly to the Board Audit Committee Chairman with an administrative reporting line to the Chief Executive and has the right of access to the Chairman and Executive Directors;
+• The Chief Internal Auditor reports directly to the Board Audit Committee Chair with an administrative reporting line to the Chief Executive and has the right of access to the Chair and Executive Directors;

 • The right to attend Executive and other governance committee meetings and Board Audit Committee meetings;

 • Unrestricted and timely access (as authorised by the Board) to all the Society’s operations, records, systems and assets in whatever media and wherever stored and to staff, management and Directors; and

-• Ability to call a Board Audit Committee meeting, if required, through agreement with the Board Audit Committee chairman.
+• Ability to call a Board Audit Committee meeting, if required, through agreement with the Board Audit Committee Chair.

 In discharging his / her duties, the Chief Internal Auditor shall be accountable for: